Mount Zion Heritage (New Connexion) Chapel

 The current chapel interior was designed in 1881 by Leeming and Leeming, who also designed the Admiralty Building interior in London.
 The original pew rent board can be seen in the vestry.
 The Belgian organ from 1892 is still mainly in working order: one of only six made by this company still in use.

-Among its displays, the Church houses the Horace Hird collection of Methodist ceramics.
+Among its displays, the Chapel houses the Horace Hird collection of Methodist ceramics.
 There is a reserve collection available for study and research.

 A fascinating and monumental graveyard surrounds the chapel.
-The (internally modernised) cottage where Wesley stayed still stands adjacent to the chapel and is available to hire for retreats and meetings.
+A new garden and seating area at the front of the Chapel has been created in memory of the former curator, Irene Cunliffe, opened in May 2014.
+The (internally modernised) cottage where Wesley stayed still stands ajdacent to the Chapel and is available to hire for retreats and meetings.